nicola/isawake/README.md

 ##### The (eventually) biggest crowdsourced database of when people are awake.
 Star the project to be updated!

-Just give a link to your parents, friends, lovers and collegues.
+Give your link to update your parents, friends, lovers and collegues about your timezone and sleeping time

 Example: [http://nicola.isawake.me](http://nicola.isawake.me)
-Colors, time and answer will change accordingly to the time.

 ## Add yourself
 Get your `*name*.isawake.me` by adding yourself.
 At the moment is very geeky, but we will have [user interface](https://github.com/nicolagreco/isawake/issues/9) eventually.